Interrogatory No. 16

 Large Video – Please give a few minutes to load

-How can we construe Joseph’s gross mistranslation of the Egyptian papyri that formed the basis of the Book of Abraham;which both LDS and non-LDS Egyptologists agree is a common funerary text, and from a different time, having nothing whatsoever to do with Abraham or anything mentioned in LDS scriptures?
+How can we construe Joseph’s gross mistranslation of the Egyptian papyri that formed the basis of the Book of Abraham; which both LDS and non-LDS Egyptologists agree is an ordinary funerary text, and from a different time, having nothing whatsoever to do with Abraham or anything mentioned in LDS scriptures?

 According to the experts, the papyrus Joseph Smith used as the basis for his Book of Abraham, is in reality, the Book of Breathings.
 The name “Book of Breathings” appears clearly on the fourth line of the fragment.
 In 1968 two Egyptologists from the University of Chicago’s Oriental Institute, Professors John A. Wilson and Klaus Baer identified the papyrus as the “Book of Breathings.”
 A Translation by Klaus Baer was printed in Dialogue: A Journal of Mormon Thought, Autumn 1968, pp. 119-20